rubyatscale/code_ownership/README.md

 There are three ways to declare code ownership using this gem.

 ### Directory-Based Ownership
 Directory based ownership allows for all files in that directory and all its sub-directories to be owned by one team.
-To define this, add a `.codeowners` file inside that directory with the name of the team as the contents of that file.
+To define this, add a `.codeowner` file inside that directory with the name of the team as the contents of that file.
 ```
 Team
 ```